rapid7/insightconnect-plugins/servicenow/help.md

 # Version History

+* 5.0.1 - Add new Additional Fields input for Create Incident and Update Incident actions
 * 5.0.0 - Add input fields to Create Incident and Update Incident action instead of JSON object
 * 4.1.2 - Fix input parameter in Incident Created trigger
 * 4.1.1 - Add `docs_url` to plugin spec with link to plugin setup guide